 In 2011, the Russian Space Forces became the Russian Space Command, part of the Russian Aerospace Defense Forces.

-In 2015, the Russian Space Forces merged with the Russian Air Force to form the Russian Aerospace Forces, existing as a sub-branch.
+In 2015, the Russian Air Force and Russian Space Forces merged to form the Russian Aerospace Forces, where the space forces now exist as a sub-branch.

 In 2017, a bipartisan proposal in the U.S. Congress would have created a Space Corps.

-On December 20, 2019, the United States Space Force Act was signed, creating an independent space service.
+On December 20, 2019, the United States Space Force Act, part of the National Defense Authorization Act for 2020, was signed, creating an independent space service.

-In June 2022, the Spanish Government announced that the Spanish Air Force would be renamed as the Spanish Air and Space Force.
+In June 2022, the Spanish Government announced the Spanish Air Force would be renamed as the Spanish Air and Space Force.

 As of 2025, there are two independent space forces: the United States Space Force and China's People's Liberation Army Aerospace Force.